-The location of RLA #17 is shown on the map below and on the more detailed photo/topography map on page 5.
+The location of RLA #45 is shown on the map above and on the more detailed photo/topography map on page 5.
 The detailed map identifies properties, County Assessor parcels and floodplains, as well as the existing storm sewer system.